 • no private indoor flushing toilet.

-2) Percentage of people living in a noisy neighbourhood.
+2) Percentage of persons living in a noisy neighbourhood.

 A single member of the household was asked these questions and the answers are imputed to all household members.
 For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).